What type of tenancy do I have?

 - assured: this is a lifetime tenancy, which is offered after your starter tenancy is finished.

 - fixed-term: this tenancy is fixed for six years.
 This includes a one-year probationary period.
 You’ll have the same rights and responsibilities as someone with an assured tenancy.
 We’ll review the tenancy near the end of the six years to see if it still meets your needs.
-If it does, we’ll offer you a new tenancy for another five years.
+If it does, we’ll offer you a new assured tenancy.

 What is a joint tenancy?